Skip to content

 You have to adhere to certain restrictions to steer clear of Oxygen Toxicity.

-No matter what, don’t give in to the urges to push and test your depth limit more and more.
+- Stick to depth limits: No matter what, don’t give in to the urge to push and test your depth limit more and more.

-Begin with 32% or less oxygen content for wider safety margins until you become more comfortable with Nitrox.
+- Use conservative mixes: Begin with 32% or less oxygen content in your EANx mixture for wider safety margins until you become more comfortable.

-Disorientation, visual disturbances, or nausea is a sign that you’re likely treading on the borders of OT territory.
+- Listen to Your Body: Disorientation, visual disturbances, or nausea is a sign that you’re likely treading on the borders of oxygen toxicity territory.
 End the dive then and there if these occur.

 You don’t need much special gear to start nitrox diving.
 At a minimum: